 Lack of money, opportunities, and power to influence the policies that shape the architecture of their lives cause many youth to migrate either to urban settings or overseas, in pursuit of hope and opportunity, even if they wish to stay.

-ILC believes that an empowered youth will lead and define the relationship between urban and rural landscapes for sustainable economics.
+ILC believes that empowering the next genereation will help redefine the relationship between urban and rural landscapes for a sustainable future.

 Investing in young people, with particular focus to redress gender discrimination, will make a difference when tackling food and nutritional security, economic equity, social justice, inequality, social disintegration, and the climate crisis.

 YOUTH LEARNING LAB: HOW DO YOUNG MEN AND WOMEN SUCCEED IN ACCESSING LAND?

 8 mars 2021En savoir plus

 Learn from Molatelo: how to build a social movement

 Terre et jeunesse: extraits du rapport sur le développement rural 2019 du FIDA